asainsbury/vagrant-maker/README.md

   gather_facts: yes
   become: true

-  # Vagrant provison runs this file, so you don't actually need an inventory
+  # Vagrant provision runs this file, so you don't actually need an inventory
   # it does that for you.
   # Basically we setup a bunch of environment stuff so we can ssh into the host
   # Using all the data from all.yml